 All structural modifications must make the vehicle viably useful for the individual(s) for whom the modification is being made to be eligible for the Ford Accessibility reimbursement.
 Claims for modifications that may, in part, be commonly recognized as consistent with mobility modifications, but by themselves do not create a completed vehicle for use by the intended individual(s), are not eligible.

-Major structural vehicle modifications to accommodate the installation of a wheelchair lift or ramp MUST be completed by a Ford-authorized Qualified Vehicle Modifier (QVM) to be eligible for reimbursement.
-Examples include, but are not limited to, raised roofs or door openings and lowered floors.
+Major structural vehicle modifications to accommodate the installation of a wheelchair lift or ramp MUST be completed by a Ford Qualified Vehicle Modifier (QVM) to be eligible for reimbursement.
+Examples include, but are not limited to, door openings and lowered floors.

 Non-structural vehicle adaptations (adaptive equipment) such as bolt-on items or driving aids need not be completed by a Ford QVM.